datanav/docs/technical/crmoffice-exact.rst

      - "string"

-Crmoffice Contacts to Exact Contacts
+CRMOffice Contacts to Exact Contacts
 ------------------------------------
-Every Crmoffice Contacts will be synchronized with a Exact Contacts.
+Every CRMOffice Contacts will be synchronized with a Exact Contacts.

-Once a link between a Crmoffice Contacts and a Exact Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Contacts and a Exact Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Contacts and a Exact Contacts:
+The following properties are synchronized between a CRMOffice Contacts and a Exact Contacts:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Contacts Property
+   * - CRMOffice Contacts Property
      - Exact Contacts Property
      - Exact Data Type